 Academic advising is a very important part of your college experience at UW-Baraboo/Sauk County.
 Advisors are available to assist you in developing educational plans that are compatible with your life goals.
-The ultimate responsibility for making decisions about your educational plans rests directly with you, but your academic advisor can help!
-Your academic advisor helps you to:
+Your academic advisor can help you:

 The university offers a variety of advising services to assist students in meeting their academic, career, and/or personal needs.
 How you access an advisor depends upon whether you are a new freshman, transfer or reentry student.

-If you're a new freshemen, you will meet with an academic advisor from the Office of Student Affairs prior to the start of your first semester, as part of the course registration process during orientation.
+If you're a new freshemen, you will meet with an academic advisor from the Solution Center prior to the start of your first semester, as part of the course registration process during orientation.
 An individual advisor will then be assigned to you for your freshman year.
 They will also serve as your First Year Seminar instructor.
-As you continue into your second year, you'll work more closely with an advisor from the Office of Student Affairs.
+As you continue into your second year, you'll work more closely with an advisor from the Solution Center.

-If you're a transfer or re-entry student, you will meet with an academic advisor from the Office of Student Affairs prior to the start of your first semester.
+If you're a transfer or re-entry student, you will meet with an academic advisor from the Solution Center prior to the start of your first semester.
 You'll continue to work with a Student Affairs advisor throughout your time at UW-BSC.
-Returning adult students most likely will work closely with a returning adult student advisor, also through the Office of Student Affairs.